AstroKeith/eFinder_cli/README.md

 Full details at [ ](https://astrokeith.com/equipment/efinder)https://astrokeith.com/equipment/efinder

+The repo includes a pdf describing how to prepare a complete working micro sdCard for the Pi Zero 2W

 ## Compatibility

 The eFinder cli is designed to operate alongside a host computer or Nexus DSC Pro